 Loan lenders aren’t apt to take applicants that don’t meet their requirements, so it’s not worth your time to apply.
 You’ll increase your chances of approval by only focusing on companies that are likely to grant you a loan.

 Make sure your credit is where it needs to be

 Having a good credit score qualifies you for the best rates, the highest loan amounts, and the best discounts.
 If you have subpar credit, consider taking the time to focus on improving it before applying for loans.

 Some companies allow you to prequalify so you can see if it’s worth submitting a full application.
 Prequalification comes with a soft credit check, which means your score won’t be affected, so it’s always worth doing if you can.

 How Can You Use a Farm Loan?

-Agriculture business loans come in a variety of types that support different farmers.
-Whether you’re a beginner farmer or a seasoned farmer looking to continue growing your business, an agriculture loan could work for you.
+Farm loans come in a variety of types that support different farmers.
+Whether you’re a beginner farmer or a seasoned farmer looking to continue growing your business, a farm loan could work for you.
 The companies on our list offer different loan amounts and credit requirements, so most farmers should be able to qualify through at least one lender.

 Is there a minimum acreage needed for a farm loan?

 If your hobby farm is a business that meets minimum income requirements of lenders (typically over $100,000/year), you should be able to qualify for a loan.
 Small-time operations that provide less income should consider other loan options, such as personal loans or home equity loans.

 What is the difference between a farm loan and a farm line of credit?